klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

     of tasks on cores, but do not want to use them all, e.g., because your application is too memory bandwidth or cache constrained and using fewer threads actually gives better overall performance on a per-node basis.

--   `OMP_PROC_BIND`: Sets the binding of threads to processors.
-Possible values are:

-    -   `OMP_PROC_BIND=false`: Turn of OpenMP thread binding.
-Each thread will get access to all hardware threads available in to the task (and defined by a Linux affinity mask in Slurm).

-    -   `OMP_PROC_BIND=close`: If more hardware threads are available then there are OpenMP threads, then try to put the OpenMP threads as close as possible to the master thread.
-In general, bind as close as possible to the master thread while still distributing for load balancing.

-    -   `OMP_PROC_BIND=spread`: Spread threads out as evenly as possible over the hardware threads/cores available to the task.

-    -   `OMP_PROC_BIND=master`: Bind threads to the same place as the master thread.
-The place is determined by the `OMP_PLACES` environment variable and it is clear this makes no sense if that place is just a single hardware thread or single core as all threads would then be competing for the resources of a single core.

-    Multiple values of `close`, `spread` and `master` in a comma-separated list are possible but this is outside of the scope of this tutorial.

-    The Cray Compilation Environment also has an additional non-standard option `auto` which is actually the default and tries to do a reasonable job for most cases.
-On the other compilers on LUMI, the default behaviour is `false` unless the next environment variable, `OMP_PLACES`, is specified.

 -   `OMP_PLACES` is used to restrict each OpenMP thread to a group of hardware threads.
 Possible values
     include:
     -   `OMP_PLACES=threads` to restrict OpenMP threads to a single hardware thread